mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 If I were smarter, I would show instead of telling.
 I would argue my points using a dialog between Socrates and The Serpent (aka his penis).
 Or maybe the story would all be told using a fictional social app call "M2M", which would be a reference to the ticking of a Doomsday Clock.
 If I was smarter, I would tell this story using hyperlinks and hypermedia and the now, not using boring old text with a few photos and songs thrown in.
 Didn't even include a single emoji or image meme like a proper millennial.

 And there I would be: the heroic narrator!
 Authoritative yet cooly detached.
 Accomplished yet still relatable.
-Plus a sexual tyrannosaur too boot!
+Plus a sexual tyrannosaur to boot!

 But I can't.
 I don't know that I even want to anymore.
-Because in many ways, I'm board with it.
+Because in many ways, I'm bored with it.

 It disturbs me that much of what I find most exciting happened decades ago.
 The art, the writing, the music.
 I look at a shit happening these days and think: well this is just incredibly lame.
 All too safe.
 All too full of winks and wanks.
 Sometimes when I peek outside my little bubble all I see is branding and boasting and bullshit.